Creighton University School of Medicine – Phoenix’s fellowship program in Gastroenterology is ready to welcome you to the desert southwest.

 - Foster an attitude of leadership and service to others at the local and national level.
 Each year, our fellows and faculty will engage with the community we practice in to increase colorectal cancer screenings.

-- Produce not only board certified, but collegial Gastroenterologists who are recognized as experts in their fields, who can practice and excel in a variety of medical environments.
-This will be measured by the board pass rate of our graduates.
+- Produce not only board certified, but collegial Gastroenterologists who are recognized as experts in their fields, and who can practice and excel in a variety of medical environments.